 It was a mistake to not factor in the Rockies and with a little help from fate, that mistake corrected itself.

 When my Alaska plans didn’t work out as expected and I suddenly had two months to play with, I started looking at Help Exchanges all over British Columbia.
-I found a few that sounded promising but none more so than the perfect placement I found in the small town of Field BC, in Yoho National Park in the Canadian Rockies.
+I found a few that sounded promising but none more so than the perfect placement I found in the small village of Field, BC, in Yoho National Park in the Canadian Rockies.

 Field is a small historic town of 200 residents that is located in Yoho National Park, in the Canadian Rockies.
 Field started life as a railway town back in the late nineteenth century and it still has strong ties to the railroad with railroad bunkhouses being located there and trains passing through at all times of the day.